jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

 ### 87 Costs recoverable by Official Assignee
 (1) The Official Assignee is entitled to recover, in respect of the exercise or performance by the Official Assignee or any delegate of the Official Assignee of functions or powers under this Act in respect of property, costs as may be prescribed or provided for in regulations made under this Act, if the Official Assignee—
-  (a) takes custody and control of property under a restraining order, forfeiture order, or foreign forfeiture order registered in New Zealand; and
+  (a) takes custody and control of property under a restraining order, foreign restraining order registered in New Zealand, forfeiture order, or foreign forfeiture order registered in New Zealand; and
   (b) deals with or disposes of property under a forfeiture order, or foreign forfeiture order registered in New Zealand.
 (2) For the purposes of subsection (1), the costs that may be prescribed or provided for in regulations made under this Act include—
   (a) costs, charges, and expenses properly incurred or payable by or on behalf of the Official Assignee in connection with the exercise or performance, by the Official Assignee or any delegate of the Official Assignee, of functions or powers under this Act in respect of the property: